ti-cortex-m4/demo-java-virtual-threads2/readme.md

 λ = L<sub>CPU</sub>/W<sub>CPU</sub> = N<sub>cores</sub>/W<sub>CPU</sub>

-Threads in such requests use the CPU for a short time, and spend most of the time waiting for blocking operations to complete.
+Threads in such requests use the CPU for a short time and spend most of the time waiting for blocking operations to complete.
 When a waiting thread is blocked, the scheduler can switch the CPU core to execute another thread.
 Simplified, if the server uses the CPU for only 1/N of the request execution time, then a single CPU core can process N requests simultaneously.

 N<sub>threads</sub> = λ*W = (L<sub>CPU</sub>/W<sub>CPU</sub>)*W = L<sub>CPU</sub>*(W/W<sub>CPU</sub>) = N<sub>cores</sub>*(W/W<sub>CPU</sub>)